[Last update: June 16, 2020]

-Starting with our July 2018 update, Survey123 supports working with Microsoft Flow.
-Microsoft Flow is a cloud-service that lets you easily build workflows to automate repetitive tasks across multiple applications and services.
-Here are some examples of the type of things you can do with Survey123 and Microsoft Flow:
+Starting with our July 2018 update, Survey123 supports working with Microsoft Power Automate (formerly known as Microsoft Flow).
+Microsoft Power Automate is a cloud-service that lets you easily build workflows to automate repetitive tasks across multiple applications and services.
+Here are some examples of the type of things you can do with Survey123 and Power Automate:

 - Notify a supervisor via e-mail and/or SMS, when a new high priority incident is reported through Survey123.